etwither/CEN4090L_project/Diagrams/LinksForDiagrams_INC1.md

 # Use Case diagram link
-Edit what you think should be in there.
-I tried my best. - KJ
+Edit what you think should be in there, or just tell me what you think should be added and i'll do it - KJ

 https://lucid.app/lucidchart/invitations/accept/f1b81938-9308-41f1-8d62-f8822e97d052